bartfeenstra/betty/documentation/usage/extension/wikipedia.rst

 The *Wikipedia* extension
 =======================
-The :py:class:`betty.extension.Wikipedia` extension renders summaries of Wikipedia articles.
+The ``wikipedia`` extension renders summaries of Wikipedia articles.
 If a entity such as a person or a place contains links to Wikipedia articles, templates can use this extension to fetch translated summaries of these articles, and render them on the entity's page.